Surgeons without residency?

 Learn and Disciple in-person with Dr. Beale

-We're looking for a cohort of 10–12 students who will walk through the M.Div program together, in-person and in community.
+We are looking for a cohort of 7–12 entering students each fall semester who will walk through the M.Div program together in-person and in community.
 Basically, we would like to form an entirely in-person cohort.
 This is how Jesus did it, and we’re not questioning the model.

 – Students will deepen relationships and build opportunities for discipleship within a committed small group